Skip to Main Content

 Understanding the risks of home damage in New Hampshire will help you craft a policy that meets your coverage needs.
 Some common sources of damage are not included in standard home policies.
 For additional financial protection, you may want to consider:

 • Flood insurance: Flooding is the most common (and costly) natural disaster in New Hampshire.
 However, flood insurance is not typically included with a standard home insurance policy.
-Instead, you usually obtain coverage by buying a separate flood insurance policy from your insurance provider or through FEMA’s National Flood Insurance Program (NFIP).
-Although rare, some property insurers also offer flood coverage as an endorsement to your standard home policy.
+Instead, you usually obtain coverage by buying a separate flood insurance policy from your insurance provider or through FEMA’s National Flood Insurance Program.
+Although rare, some property insurers also offer flood coverage as an endorsement on a standard home policy.

-• Earthquake insurance: Earthquakes may not come to mind when you think of New Hampshire, but the most seismically-active location in New England happens to be right near Concord.
+• Earthquake insurance: Earthquakes may not come to mind when you think of New Hampshire, but the most seismically active location in New England happens to be near Concord.
 The average home insurance policy does not include earthquake insurance, but you might be able to add this endorsement to your policy.

 Related content:

-Recent news in New Hampshire homeowners insurance market
+Recent updates in New Hampshire home insurance market

 Bankrate and Coverage Logo